Julia-Pl1/Julia-Pl1.github.io/index.md

 # Welcome to My First Page
-## This is a part of my project for curse in college
+## This is a part of my project for a course called 'Narzędzia Informatyczne'
 ### I will write here something about myself

 Hi, my name is Julia and this is my first website.
 It is created as a part of my project made for the course 'ISI' at AGH.